On this page:

 Thinking about retiring from Henrico County?
 You can visit the Benefits Division’s Retirement Web page to learn about VRS benefits, retiree health and dental coverage, and other tools to help you plan for retirement.

 You may be able to increase your VRS benefit by purchasing prior service credit.
 Prior service is a period of service that has not been credited to your VRS service record because it was not covered by VRS or it was covered service for which your previously took a refund.
 Because the amount of your benefit is based on your years of service credit, purchasing prior service credit can increase your monthly retirement benefit.
 VRS allows eligible members to purchase time for: certain leaves of absence, non-covered service with a participating employer, public service, active duty military service, and VRS refunded service.
-The cost and time frame to purchase this service is based on whether you are in Plan 1 or Plan 2.
+The cost and time frame to purchase this service is based on whether you are in Plan 1, Plan 2, or the Hybrid Plan.
 For more information on purchasing prior service, visit the VRS purchase of prior service Web page.
-In order to initiate a purchase of prior service, a member needs to complete the Application to Purchase Prior Service Credit (Form VRS-26).
-When a completed form is submitted to VRS, a cost letter is generated for the member.
-The letter provides cost information and payment options, which may include payroll deduction, lump-sum payment, or trustee-to-trustee transfer.
+To initiate a purchase of prior service, contact HR Benefits at 501-7371.